Covid-19 Update: Coronavirus cases increases in Bahrain | DH Latest News, Latest News, Gulf , Bahrain, Covid death, coronavirus pandemic, Covid-19 Update

-Manama: Bahrain has reported highest number of daily coronavirus cases on Wednesday.
-On Wednesday 2354 new coronavirus cases along with 1535 new recoveries and 8 new deaths were reported in the country.
-The Ministry of Health in Bahrain has released the latest coronavirus updates.

-Till now 206,878 coronavirus cases were reported in the country.
-In this 188,496 people were recovered.
-The death toll is at 773.
-At present there are 17,609 active cases in the country.
-215 are admitted in hospitals and in this 197 were admitted in ICUs.
-Till now 4,412,898 Covid-19 tests were carried out in Bahrain.
+At present there are 18,551 active cases in the country.
+285 people were under medical treatment in hospitals.
+In this 207 were admitted in ICUs.
+Till now 44,32,836 Covid-19 tests were conducted in Bahrain.
+The recovery rate is at 90.8%.
+The fatality rate is at 0.4%.

-Also Read: Gulf country imposes new entry rules for passengers from India

-Meanwhile, the highly contagious Indian variant of Covid-19 has been traced in Bahrain.
-“The variant was identified before the recent spike and we are investigating how it is affecting the spread of the virus, like any other variant,” Health Ministry Under-Secretary Dr Waleed Al Manea said .

 Post Your Comments